SoftIron/sibench/docs/source/best-practices.rst

 the accuracy of our response time measurements, and may make them look much worse than they really are.

-As a consequence, a sibench node only starts up as many workers as it has cores.
+As a consequence, a Sibench node only starts up as many workers as it has cores.
 This is adjustable using the ``--workers`` option.
 (A factor of 2.0 will have twice as many workers as cores).
 This may be useful if we want to determine absolute maximum throughput, provided we don't care about the accuracy of the response times.

-Alternatively, you may also be able boost read throughput from the sibench nodes by using the ``--skip-read-verification`` option, which does exactly what it suggests.
+Alternatively, you may also be able to boost read throughput from the Sibench nodes by using the ``--skip-read-verification`` option, which does exactly what it suggests.

 In general though, neither of these two options are recommended except for one particular use case: if disabling read verification or increasing the worker